NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

-# DMD - Dynamic Mode Decomposition
+# Dynamic Mode Decomposition (DMD) Fundamentals

+Here I describe some key aspects of DMD that I believe are importnat to think about when considering DMD as a tool for motion-based scene segmentation in video.

-DMD simultaneously computes a set of Fourier series approximations for a set of input sensor signals.
-The solution will share a common set of basis functions, and each sensor will have a unique set of weightings for each basis function.
-The input data set can be reconstructed from the set of weightings (modes) and the basis functions (frequency, phase, amplitude.)
+DMD computes an approximation (or simplification) of a set of input sensor signals sampled over time.
+The approximation consists of a set of shared oscillating basis functions and a weights for each sensor corresponding to each basis function.
+A lower order approximation of the input data at any time *t* can be reconstructed from the set of weightings (modes) and the basis functions (frequency, phase, amplitude.)
+DMD is sometimes thought of as a tool to perform mode simplification in a system because it identifies and preserves the most dominate oscillatory modes.

-It is often useful to plot the weights for one of the basis functions to understand the how the "energy" of the corresponding frequency is structured in the system.
+It can be useful to plot the weights of the basis functions to understand the how the "energy" of the corresponding frequency is structured in the system.
 Here is an arbitrary example of a mode
 plot: